Naga0848/Dockerfiles/README.md

     docker images --filter "label=COURSE=DevOps"   >>> when we have multiple images we can use the label to filter our image

+    LABEL Instruction

+    docker build -t expose:v1 . >>> command to build an image docker images >>> to view the images

+    dokcer run -d --name expose expose:v1   >>> indicates that we are running a container whose name is expose and it is created from an image named expose:v1

+    Here we run the docker inspect <image-name>   to see the expose port

   The below image is for FROM instruction

   ![App Screenshot](images/from.png)